Veganism is widely cited as a form of vegetarianism, but vegans generally don’t see it like that and prefer to distinguish clearly between the two.

 Male calves are either used as breeding bulls or sold for veal.
 The females are set aside for milk production, with substandard producers discarded and sent to market to be slaughtered for beef.

-Either way, if you’ve ever heard the screams of a calf being forced from its mother, or dragged to slaughtered, you’ll understand why vegans aren’t comfortable with vegetarians who eat dairy products.
+Either way, if you’ve ever heard the screams of a calf being forced from its mother, or dragged to slaughter, you’ll understand why vegans aren’t comfortable with vegetarians who eat dairy products.

-And then there’s eggs; click here for the full low down on that aspect of cruelty.
-But in a nutshell:
+And then there’s eggs – click here for the full low down on that aspect of cruelty.

 So Are Vegetarian-Labelled Products Okay for Vegans to Eat?